 “This year’s Canadian Regional Meeting was really interesting,” says Luca Citton, president at Boughton, Meritas board member and chair of the CMC.
 “The sessions offered an opportunity for discussion and information sharing across generations of lawyers.
 Often times, management discussions can become a bit of an echo chamber, so this year’s approach offered input and perspective flowing both ways across these different generations of lawyers.”

 Another key topic—across the generational divide—was the burgeoning AI industry.

 AI has been a hot topic across multiple industries over the last 12-months, with no slow down in sight.
 As such, it’s no surprise that it continues to be on lawyer’s minds as well.

 “AI presents a potentially disruptive factor to traditional firm management, especially when it comes to how firm’s have historically trained and mentored young associates,” explains Citton.
 “In the past, a fresh associate would learn a great deal in their first few years from drafting and procedural, under the guidance of a senior lawyer.
 AI can now potentially do some of that ‘paper work’ faster, forcing firms to answer the question; ‘how do we shift our training and mentorship model?’.”

-Whatever the impacts of AI, both Citton and Whittaker are grateful for the opportunity to discuss topics like it with other firms across the country.
+Whatever the impacts of AI, Citton is grateful for the opportunity to discuss topics like it with other firms across the country.